Redjumpman/Jumper-Plugins/README.md

 - Can check items in your inventory, type !inventory
 - Uses Economy.py system points

 Perfect for integrating with other games on your discord server!
+Check my wiki for further documentation

 # Installation